Family Promise of Warren County

 social problem with many underlying factors as to why someone may find themselves displaced from housing.
 It is because of her experience interacting with homeless people that she wants to continue to serve people who are currently homeless or about to become homeless and Family Promise is just the organization where she can continue to do that.
 She says, “People helping people” is at the heart of this organization

-Beth grew up in Morris County and has been a 4 year resident of Greenwich Township, NJ.
+Beth grew up in Morris County and has been a six-year resident of Greenwich Township in Warren County, NJ.